University of Winchester Libraries

 Noise in the library

-The Library has Quiet and Silent Study Zones, the School Resources Centre and Study Rooms can be used for group work.
+The Martial Rose Library has Quiet Study Zones for individual work and the School Resources Centre and Study Rooms can be used for group work.
 However, please be aware that these areas are not soundproof and that too much noise can be distracting for other Library Users.

 Other study areas suitable for group work are provided elsewhere on the campus (Cyber Italia and Learning Cafe).